14 Wall Street: Original building

 The facade is clad with 8,000 ST of New England granite from several quarries.
 The original tower is arranged into four sections: a base of 5 stories, a midsection of 21 stories, a top section of 6 stories (including the 32nd-story penthouse), and the roof.
 The base was originally four stories, but the present third floor was added in the 1931–1933 renovation.
 On each side are five window bays, each of which contain two windows per floor.
 The design of each side is largely identical, except that the western facade's midsection is made of brick rather than granite.
+The windows originally had wood frames covered with metal.

 Because 14 Wall Street was surrounded on all sides by other skyscrapers, thereby limiting visibility of the lower section, the lower floors were designed with intricate detail.
 The upper basement and the first floor were arranged as a stylobate that supported a colonnade above it.
 The basement facade is smooth, while the first-floor facade consists of rusticated blocks.
 An entrance porch, with the address 16 Wall Street, faces the Wall Street side.
 A colonnade above it spans the second through fourth floors.
 The colonnade consists of Greek fluted columns, molded belt courses, and moldings and was "almost Puritanical in its simplicity".
 The facade of the lower stories was rearranged slightly when the current third story was created, with new spandrel panels being added to separate the double-height windows that formerly spanned the double-height second story.
 The fifth story is the topmost story of the base and has a deep cornice at the top.
 The cornice contains motifs of lions' heads and rosettes.

 The midsection begins at the sixth story and rises through the 26th story.
 It is mostly faced in buff-colored granite.
 Each bay contains two windows.
 There are slightly projecting vertical piers separating each bay, except at the corners, which have grooves that make them appear as though they were panels.
-There is a band course above the sixth floor but there is otherwise no horizontal ornamentation.
+There is a band course above the sixth floor.
+Otherwise, the midsection lacks horizontal ornamentation.